As I continue to study Titus 2:3-5, I see that young women need to be trained how to be kind:

 If I want to be beneficial to others, I need to go beyond morality to laying down my life for them.

-“My command is this: Love each other as I have loved you.
-Greater love has no one than this, that he lay down his life for his friends” (John 15:12-13).
+“This is My commandment, that you love one another as I have loved you.
+Greater love has no one than this, than to lay down one’s life for his friends” (John 15:12-13).

 In John’s third epistle, he describes someone who was not kind, good, or beneficial.

 “I wrote to the church, but Diotrephes, who loves to be first, will have nothing to do with us.
 So if I come, I will call attention to what he is doing, gossiping maliciously about us.
 Not satisfied with that, he refuses to welcome the brothers.
-He also stops those who want to do so and puts them out of the church” (3 John 1:9-10).
+He also stops those who want to do so and puts them out of the church” (3 John 1:9-10, NIV).

 Note some thing about Diotrephes’ behavior: